Homeschooling during the COVID-19 pandemic

 There was a resurgence of homeschooling during the COVID-19 pandemic to help students return to school.
 Innovative parents sought to create solutions to their individual dilemmas by organizing local groups.
 These variations of homeschooling include micro schools and educational family co-ops.
 The first usually involves hired professionals to teach a small group of kids (similar to one-room schoolhouses).
 The second is a parent-organized co-operative where families take turns educating and minding their kids during the week.
 Both are largely available only to the well-off, as costs in time and money are high.
 'Pandemic pod' is the fashionable term used to describe one of these arrangements where all group members agree to participate under well-defined and strictly enforced health rules.

+Considering the overall racial and ethnic makeup of the U.S. population, and the relative size of each group, minority parents are much more likely to participate in learning pods: Parents identifying as Hispanic have the highest level of participation (22 %), followed by parents identifying as Black (17 %) and Asian (11 %).
+Among white parents the participation rate was 17 %.
+In addition, minority parents display significantly more interest in forming or joining learning pods (Hispanic, 29 %; Black, 21 %; Asian, 34 %) compared to white parents (18 %).
+Furthermore, parents identifying as special needs parents are considerably more likely to have their children in a learning pod (31 %) compared to non-special needs parents (14 %).
+Finally, parents with younger children (Kindergarten to 4th grade, 21 %; 5th to 8th grade, 24 %) tend to participate more in learning pods compared to parents with older children (9th to 12th grade, 14 %), and parents of younger children also display greater interest in forming or joining learning pods (Kindergarten to 4th grade, 27 %; 9th to 12th grade, 16 %).